Reporting & Analytics

 Tableau

-Tableau is a standalone enterprise BI platform for complex analytics across any data source.
-Post-acquisition by Salesforce, integration is improving but Tableau remains a separate product.
+A standalone enterprise BI platform for complex analytics across any data source.
+Integration with Salesforce has improved since the acquisition, but Tableau remains a separate product.

 Tableau Architecture